CubikRuubik/akavesdk-rust-prism/examples/web-demo/README.md

    - Click "Create Bucket" to create a new bucket
    - View your buckets in the list below
    - Delete buckets using the "Delete" button
+   - The SDK is configured with erasure coding and encryption

 3. **Managing Files**
    - Select a bucket from the dropdown